-Bryan McLain completed his 12th season as head coach and his 21st overall with the baseball program at Georgia Southwestern as the Hurricanes wrapped up their 2016 with a 25-24 record.
+Bryan McLain completed his 13th season as head coach and his 22nd overall with the baseball program at Georgia Southwestern as the Hurricanes wrapped up their 2017 season with a 20-29 record.

 Prior to taking over the helm of the 'Canes, McLain spent nine seasons as an assistant coach.
 From 1996-2000, he served as the hitting and outfield coach, as well as recruiting coordinator for Bill Haywood.
 For four seasons, 2001-2004, under Barry Davis, McLain took over the pitching staff and developed it into one of the best staffs in NAIA baseball, while establishing many individuals and team pitching records.
 During that time, the Hurricanes had two pitchers earn first team All-Region honors with one being named NAIA National Player of the Year.
 As an assistant, he was an integral part of three regional appearances and three conference championships.